PRO-2684/PDF-Perm/README.md

 | 12  | `q`        | PRINTABLE_IN_HIGH_**Q**UALITY |
 | /   | `*`        | All permissions               |

+> [!NOTE]
+>
+> - The index in the tables are $1$-based.
+> - The actual permissions you see on PDF readers may differ from the ones you see using this tool.
+This is because some permissions imply others.
-See the [PDF 1.4 ref](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.4.pdf), TABLE 3.15 for more details.
-Note that the index in the tables are 1-based.
+> - See the [PDF 1.4 ref](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.4.pdf), TABLE 3.15 for more details.

 If this argument is not specified, `pdf-perm` will print the permissions of the input file and exit.